 |Grievance Policy and Procedures

-Currently we do not have any explicit Modern Slavery Policy for HES and none of our existing policies explicitly reference the Modern Slavery Act.
+While we do not have an explicit Modern Slavery Policy for HES, we have strengthened and updated our existing policies to support and reference the Modern Slavery Act and this statement.

 It is our view that our most significant risk of modern slavery or human trafficking is connected to our supply chains.
 To mitigate this risk, we have undertaken a supplier mapping exercise to determine where modern slavery risks are most likely in our supply chains and actions to mitigate any remaining risk have been identified.

-Other risks of modern slavery or human trafficking include our people and our grants programme.
 We believe that our recruitment policies and processes mitigate the risk of our directly employing any person that has been trafficked or coerced into working.
-However, we remain vigilant to the risk and will begin the process of developing a specific Modern Slavery Policy for HES.
-We will also, as existing HR policies come up for review, consider the requirement to incorporate anti-modern slavery or human trafficking requirements.
+However, we remain vigilant to the risk.
+We will also, as existing employee policies come up for review, continue to consider the requirement to incorporate anti-modern slavery or human trafficking requirements.

 Training for staff

-We do not provide specific training to our staff on identifying and preventing modern slavery and human trafficking.
-We do provide training to staff, through our induction processes, which highlights the modern slavery statement, and ongoing learning and development, on our corporate policies.
+We do not provide specific training to all our employees on identifying and preventing modern slavery and human trafficking.
+We do provide training to employees, through our induction processes, which highlights the modern slavery statement, and ongoing learning and development, on our corporate policies.

-We also provide extra training and guidance to staff involved in recruitment and procurement exercises.
-This training helps us to make sure staff follow our policy and procedures, which we believe lessens some of the risks of modern slavery and human trafficking.
+We also provide extra training and guidance to employees involved in recruitment and procurement exercises.
+This training helps us to make sure employees follow our policy and procedures, which we believe lessens some of the risks of modern slavery and human trafficking.

-We know we can do more, and so we are committed to reviewing how we can improve training provided to staff with roles most likely to encounter risks of modern slavery and human trafficking, with the aim of developing and providing appropriate training to those staff.
+We are committed to reviewing how we can improve training provided to employees with roles most likely to encounter risks of modern slavery and human trafficking, with the aim of developing and providing appropriate training to those employees.